Communities of Learning, Bridging the Gap of Isolation

 Making Europe an open and shared public space for everyone

 Most of our programs will be accessible to the public.
-We are insisting on solidarity and forms of anti-capitalist approach to care and knowledge production as key elements needed for rebuilding post-pandemic Europe.
+In a dialogue with several colleagues from Bulegoa z/b, Bilbao, GMK, Zagreb, Kulturpunkt, Zagreb, iLiana Fokianaki/State of Concept Athens, Can Altay/Ahali Conversations, Istanbul, Lynton Talbot and Hana Noorali, Parrhesiades, London, we are insisting on solidarity and forms of anti-capitalist approach to care and knowledge production as key elements needed for rebuilding post-pandemic Europe.
 To make the space of culture accessible, the program advocates free access to knowledge open to various communities.
-Geographically, the project connects different parts of Europe, in that way, the project will create a polyvalent online educational platform for generating and exchange of knowledge between the participants of various disciplines and independent institutional backgrounds.
+Geographically, the project connects different parts of Europe.
+In that way, the project will create a polyvalent online educational platform to generate and exchange knowledge between the participants of various disciplines and independent institutional backgrounds.